Fall Fun in Asheville, NC: 10 Things to See & Do

 As soon as the summer season wanes down, the forests begin to show a dazzling palette of colors.
 Nature lovers and artists from around the world come here to soak up the beauty of the autumn hues and breathe in the cool fresh mountain air.
 Because of the diversity of elevations in the area, the WNC region sees one of the longest lasting fall seasons in the country.

 The colors generally peak sometime around the first or second week of October, oftentimes lingering throughout much of November.
-And because each area sees color at different times, there always seems to be at least one place to leaf peep at any given time!
+Because each area sees color at different times, there always at least one leaf peeping destination.

 Here are 10 fun ways to get into the fall spirit in Western North Carolina